Cart Noodles Press is a publishing imprint of the Department of English, Chinese University of Hong Kong.

 For more information, please visit: Looking Back at Hong Kong: An Anthology of Writing and Art webpage.

-*Writing in Difficult Times: A Bilingual Essay Anthology (Forthcoming in late 2021)
+*Writing in Difficult Times: A Bilingual Essay Anthology (November 2021)

 This anthology seeks original personal essays by writers in/ from Hong Kong about the (im)possibility of writing in, through, above, or from difficult times.
 We are particularly interested in work that explores and reflects on more personal (or lesser-known) subjects that have made your own writing process difficult (attention-seeking pets, for instance).
 This said, writers are free to interpret “difficulties” in a much broader sense: physical challenges, mental unwellness, microaggressions, social class, limited living space, the pandemic, etc. Essays that reveal the intersection of the personal and the public, and how they mutually inform or infuriate each other also sound exciting to us!
 The anthology is slated for late 2021.
 Essays accepted will be printed bilingually.